115 Hutcheson Hall Blacksburg, VA 24061 | Office: 540.231.3823 | Email Us |

 Overview

-The Environmental and Natural Resources Career Development Event (CDE) provides competing students an opportunity gain awareness and demonstrate knowledge in areas that affect our air, soil and water.
+The Environmental and Natural Resources Career Development Event (CDE) provides competing students an opportunity to gain awareness and demonstrate knowledge in areas that affect our air, soil and water.
 Competitors interpret data, use measuring devices in the field and work through real-life scenarios involving environmental threats in pursuit of scoring the highest as a team and individual.

-2023 Contest Information
+2024 Contest Information

 A team will consist of 4 members, all scores count.
 Official dress is required.